rapid7/insightconnect-plugins/plugins/cybereason/help.md

 # Description

-The Cybereason platform provides military-grade cyber security with real-time awareness and detection.
+The Cybereason platform provides military-grade cybersecurity with real-time awareness and detection.
 Respond to threats and remediate in seconds using the Cybereason plugin.

 # Key Features